e0ipso/e0ipso.github.io/_posts/2020-05-18-free-software-alternatives-collabora.md

 <!-- more -->

-In this video I will talk about [Collabora Online](https://www.collaboraoffice.com/code/).
-Collabora Online is an ethical replacement to the Google Documents suite.
+In this video I will talk about [Collabora Office](https://www.collaboraoffice.com/code/).
+Collabora Office is an ethical replacement to the Google Documents suite.

 ![Collabora document](/assets/images/collabora-doc.png)